f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab1/voltconsole.rst

 You will need to provide the following information.

+.. warning:: Make sure you select "kvm-multi-nic-voltmesh" you will be unable to complete the lab unless you select the correct image.

 - Token: [use one created previously]
 - Cluster Name: [unique name]+udf
 - Hostname: main-0